 There are four types of parenchyma according to their function:

 Storage parenchyma.
-The cells in this tissue synthesize and store a number of substances.
-Although these substances can be solid, like starch grainsand crystallized proteins, are mostly found in solution, such as lipids, proteins, and others.
+The cells in this tissue synthesize and stores a number of substances.
+Although these substances can be solid, like starch grains and crystallized proteins, they are mostly found in solution, such as lipids, proteins, and others.
 Usually they are stored in vacuoles, which are the compartment specialized in storing molecules.
-In the cytoplasm, there are also some storing of molecules like carbohydrates and nitrogenated substances.
+In the cytoplasm, some moleculares are also stored like carbohydrates and nitrogenated substances.
 Some parenchymatic cells store only one type of substance, but a mix of different substances can also be found in the same cell.
 The mos frequent stored molecule is starch.
 Stored proteins are a good source of nitrogen, which is very important for the plant, and the destiny of these proteins is usually degradation.